-- A Java EE resource is obtained using the JNDI name or mapped name specified by <Resource>. - A persistence unit is obtained using the persistence unit name specified by PersistenceUnit - A remote EJB is obtained using the JNDI name, mapped name or EJB link specified by <EJB>. - A web service is obtained using the JNDI name or mapped name specified by <WebServiceRef>.
+- A Java EE resource is obtained using the JNDI name or mapped name specified by @Resource. - A persistence context is obtained using the persistence unit name specified by @PersistenceContext. - A persistence unit is obtained using the persistence unit name specified by @PersistenceUnit. - A remote EJB is obtained using the JNDI name, mapped name or EJB link specified by @EJB. - A web service is obtained using the JNDI name or mapped name specified by @WebServiceRef.